 The Brigham and Women’s Hospital Ethics Committee is a multidisciplinary advisory group comprised of physicians, nurses, social workers, administrators, clergy and representatives of the community.
 The Committee meets semimonthly with the following goals:

 To provide a peer review forum for recent ethics consultations

 To educate Committee members about the principles and clinical applications of bioethics

 To develop new (or revise existing) hospital policies and procedures that relate to ethics and patient care

-Current Ethics Committee co-chairs are Martha Jurchak, RN, PhD and Nick Sadovnikoff, MD.
+The current Ethics Committee co-chairs are Aimee Milliken, PhD, RN and Nick Sadovnikoff, MD.

 Committee members who are not actively involved in the Ethics Consultation Service generally serve a three-year term.
 This rotation of staff from various departments provides a mechanism for integrating bioethics education throughout the hospital.